- Additional support

 - How your mortgage is regulated

-- you will not live in the property and will let it (buy to let), or
+- you''ll not live in the property and will let it (buy to let); or

-- you are refurbishing a property (investment property loan).
+- you’re refurbishing a property (investment property loan).

-If you have an investment property loan or buy to let mortgage which is not classed as ‘consumer buy to let’, we will include an Offer Condition in the Mortgage Offer explaining that as the Agreement is wholly or predominantly for the purpose of a business carried on or intended to be carried on by you, you will not have the benefit of the protection and remedies available under the Order or the Financial Services and Markets Act 2000.
-You agree to this by signing the Mortgage Deed.
+If you have an investment property loan or buy to let mortgage that’s not classed as consumer buy to let, we’ll include a condition in the mortgage offer explaining that as the agreement is wholly or predominantly for the purpose of a business carried on or intended to be carried on by you, you’ll not have the benefit of the protection and remedies available under the Order or the Financial Services and Markets Act 2000.
+You agree to this by signing the mortgage deed.

 - Repaying your mortgage

 Our bridging loans are available for a minimum of 1 month and maximum of 12 months for regulated mortgage contracts, and 18 months for non-regulated mortgage contracts.